MicrosoftDocs/win32/desktop-src/axe/logreadercallbackdata.md

 ---
 title: LogReaderCallbackData structure
-description: This structure defines the data from a single event that was logged to an .ETL file. ms.assetid: 'C27EB327-F7D6-4727-AEF9-56BAF2AD9148'
+description: This structure defines the data from a single event that was logged to an .ETL file. ms.assetid: C27EB327-F7D6-4727-AEF9-56BAF2AD9148
+keywords:
-keywords: ["LogReaderCallbackData structure Access Execution Engine"]
+- LogReaderCallbackData structure Access Execution Engine
 topic_type:
 - apiref
 api_name: